Can you mask a URL?

 What is URL masking and what are the dangers for a website?

 The process of hiding the real address of your site is called URL masking, or “link cloaking”.
-URL masking is not recommended by professionals because it can pose a number of issues, preventing a user from carrying out different actions or sharing content from a web page.
+Professionals do not recommend URL masking because it can pose many issues, preventing a user from carrying out different actions or sharing content from a web page.

 Masking a URL means that people visiting your domain will be forwarded to a new destination site, but your URL in the address bar will stay the same as it was.
-It loads your original content to a new destination without a visitor actually realising it.
+It loads your original content in a new destination without the visitor even catching on.

 So, how do you do it?

 There are many ways to mask a URL.
 One of these ways is to embed an HTML frame in the main website, redirecting a user to a completely different site.
 Others include virtual hosting or rewriting a URL.
 Doing this masks the original URL displaying the masked version instead.

 Let’s look at an example.
 If your original URL was www.urlmasking.com and you want a customer to be directed to your new site, URL masking is helpful.
 It will take your user to the desired destination without showing them the new URL.